charangajjala/AWS_Notes/AWS_Developer_Associate/EC2_Service/EC2_Storage.md

 * Not necessary to detach volume to do a snapshot, but recommended
 * Can copy snapshots in different **regions**
 <img src="https://github.com/abhinav-dholi/AWS-Dev-Associate-Preparation/blob/main/Stephane%20Maarek%20Course/Pictures/ebs_8.png"  width="80%" height="40%">

-* From a snapshot we can create an EBS volume at any region, so this new EBS can be attached to other EC2 instance
+* We cannot directly use an EBS snapshot from one region to create an EBS volume in another region. **EBS snapshots are region-specific**, which means that they can only be used to create EBS volumes in the same region where the snapshot was taken.
+* However, you can copy an EBS snapshot from one region to another and then use the copied snapshot to create a new EBS volume in the target region.
 * This way, we can use two identical EBS volumes for two different instances (indirectly using one EBS for >1 instances)
 * Snapshots are useful for disaster recovery (can copy a snapshot to different regions)